airbytehq/terraform-provider-airbyte/docs/resources/destination_s3_glue.md

 - `access_key_id` (String, Sensitive) The access key ID to access the S3 bucket.
 Airbyte requires Read and Write permissions to the given bucket.
 Read more <a href="https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys">here</a>.
 - `file_name_pattern` (String) The pattern allows you to set the file-name format for the S3 staging file(s)
-- `glue_serialization_library` (String) must be one of ["org.openx.data.jsonserde.JsonSerDe", "org.apache.hive.hcatalog.data.JsonSerDe"]; Default: "org.openx.data.jsonserde.JsonSerDe"
-The library that your query engine will use for reading and writing data in your lake.
+- `glue_serialization_library` (String) The library that your query engine will use for reading and writing data in your lake. must be one of ["org.openx.data.jsonserde.JsonSerDe", "org.apache.hive.hcatalog.data.JsonSerDe"]; Default: "org.openx.data.jsonserde.JsonSerDe"
-- `s3_bucket_region` (String) must be one of ["", "us-east-1", "us-east-2", "us-west-1", "us-west-2", "af-south-1", "ap-east-1", "ap-south-1", "ap-northeast-1", "ap-northeast-2", "ap-northeast-3", "ap-southeast-1", "ap-southeast-2", "ca-central-1", "cn-north-1", "cn-northwest-1", "eu-central-1", "eu-north-1", "eu-south-1", "eu-west-1", "eu-west-2", "eu-west-3", "sa-east-1", "me-south-1", "us-gov-east-1", "us-gov-west-1"]; Default: ""
+- `s3_bucket_region` (String) The region of the S3 bucket.
+See <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions">here</a> for all region codes. must be one of ["", "af-south-1", "ap-east-1", "ap-northeast-1", "ap-northeast-2", "ap-northeast-3", "ap-south-1", "ap-south-2", "ap-southeast-1", "ap-southeast-2", "ap-southeast-3", "ap-southeast-4", "ca-central-1", "ca-west-1", "cn-north-1", "cn-northwest-1", "eu-central-1", "eu-central-2", "eu-north-1", "eu-south-1", "eu-south-2", "eu-west-1", "eu-west-2", "eu-west-3", "il-central-1", "me-central-1", "me-south-1", "sa-east-1", "us-east-1", "us-east-2", "us-gov-east-1", "us-gov-west-1", "us-west-1", "us-west-2"]; Default: ""
-The region of the S3 bucket.
-See <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions">here</a> for all region codes.
-- `s3_endpoint` (String) Default: ""
-Your S3 endpoint url.
-Read more <a href="https://docs.aws.amazon.com/general/latest/gr/s3.html#:~:text=Service%20endpoints-,Amazon%20S3%20endpoints,-When%20you%20use">here</a>
+- `s3_endpoint` (String) Your S3 endpoint url.
+Read more <a href="https://docs.aws.amazon.com/general/latest/gr/s3.html#:~:text=Service%20endpoints-,Amazon%20S3%20endpoints,-When%20you%20use">here</a>.
+Default: ""
 - `s3_path_format` (String) Format string on how data will be organized inside the S3 bucket directory.
 Read more <a href="https://docs.airbyte.com/integrations/destinations/s3#:~:text=The%20full%20path%20of%20the%20output%20data%20with%20the%20default%20S3%20path%20format">here</a>
 - `secret_access_key` (String, Sensitive) The corresponding secret to the access key ID.
 Read more <a href="https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys">here</a>